junxit/us-congress-bills-119/metadata.md

 - 2025-02-04 — Mr. Westerman moved to suspend the rules and pass the bill.
 - 2025-02-04 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 361 - 56 (Roll no. 29). (text: CR H449)
 - 2025-02-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 361 - 56 (Roll no. 29). (text: CR H449)
+- 2025-02-05 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.